bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

     weight: 1

 ---
-This guide describes how you can add your Android project to [bitrise.io](https://www.bitrise.io) and deploy the APK built from your project to [Google Play Store](https://play.google.com/store).
+This guide describes how you can add your Android project to [bitrise.io](https://www.bitrise.io) and deploy the APK or AAB built from your project to [Google Play Store](https://play.google.com/store).

 {% include video.html embed_url="https://www.youtube.com/embed/Obp0cTJEETY" %}